Sri Lanka promises impartial probe after first death in weeks of protests | Law-Order

 Sri Lanka promises impartial probe after first death in weeks of protests

-Demonstrations have roiled the South Asian island nation of 22 million people for weeks, with people infuriated by shortages of fuel and other items and prolonged power cuts.
+Demonstrations have roiled the South Asian island nation of 22 million people for weeks, with people protesting at shortages of fuel and other items and prolonged power cuts.
 The shooting broke out after protesters blocked a railway line and stopped a fuel tanker attempting to cross it, residents and a government minister said.

 "Sri Lankan citizens' right to peacefully protest won't be hindered," President Gotabaya Rajapaksa said on Twitter.
-Police will "carry out an impartial and transparent inquiry regarding the incident at Rambukkana which led to the tragedy for which I'm deeply saddened.
-I urge all citizens to refrain from violence as they protest."
+Police would "carry out an impartial and transparent inquiry regarding the incident at Rambukkana which led to the tragedy for which I'm deeply saddened.
+I urge all citizens to refrain from violence as they protest".

 Senior police spokesperson Ajith Rohana said a 20-member team had been formed to investigate the incident and one person had been arrested.
 K.D.
 Chaminda Lakshan, 41, had gone to the petrol station at Rambukkana to fill his motorcycle when he got caught up in the clashes, his family said.